clemence5/clemence5.github.io/_posts/2019-09-10-absenteeism.md

 mathjax: true
 ---

-## Preparing Absenteeism data for inspection via ML.
+# Preparing Absenteeism data for inspection via ML.

+## Introduction
-In this exercise, we go through the multiple columns in the dataset and prepare them for the Machine Learning algorithms we will later deploy to find out what intuitions are buried in the data.
+In the next **FEW** articles, we will try to find a solution to Absenteeism in the workplace.
+More precisely, we would like to find a way to predict when and how long employees can be expected to be away from work.

+We will begin by preprocessing our dataset.

+Later, we will develop a ML algorithm, the `Logistic Regression` and analyse the results with the aim of predicting when and why employees typically miss work in a business environment.
+This helps businesses save money by anticipating absenteeism and deploying measures that minimise the resulting loss in productivity.

 <img src="{{ site.url }}{{ site.baseurl }}/images/absenteeism/feature_descriptions2.png" width="2500" height="2300" alt="Feature descriptions">

-Later, we will develop a ML algorithm, the `Logistic Regression` and analyse the results with the aim of predicting when and why typically miss work in a business environment.
-This helps businesses save a lot of money by anticipating absenteeism and deploying measures that minimise the resulting loss in productivity.
+### Aim

+In *this* exercise, we go through the multiple columns in the dataset and prepare them for the Machine Learning algorithms we will later deploy to find out what intuitions are buried in the data.

 The preparation involves extracting relevant data, dropping irrelevant columns and converting the data types in columns to usable format.